lbaw-admin/lbaw-laravel-2017-18/README.md

+## Environment
+This README describes how to setup the development environemnt for LBAW using Ubuntu 17.10.
+Some of the instructions bellow might not work in other operative systems or Ubuntu versions.
+The recommended way to procceed is to setup a virtual machine using virtualbox and an instance of Ubuntu 17.10.

+You might adapt these instructions to othe operative systems or Ubuntu versions but the LBAW staff will not be able to help you outside Ubuntu 17.10.

 ## Prepare your development environment

 To prepare you computer for development you need to install some software, namely _docker_, _php_ and